 2. Applications that care for the health of the elderly

 As the years go by, health care becomes an even more important priority.
 And thanks to some apps, taking care of yourself is a lot easier.
-As far as sport and physical exercise is concerned, it is very interesting Pedometer, an application that allows to calculate the distances and the calories consumed in the walks of the older ones.
+As far as sport and physical exercise are concerned, it is a very interesting Pedometer, an application that allows calculating the distances and the calories consumed in the walks of the older ones.
 Another of the most common needs is to keep up with the medications they have to take.
 To avoid missing a single detail there is the Medisafe app, which warns by notifying when to take the drugs.

 3. Applications to communicate with family